-^{}Sinaitic MS. omits spiritual before sacrifices.
+^{} Sinaitic MS. omits spiritual before sacrifices.

-Let us humble ourselves, therefore, under the mighty hand of God, that he may exalt us in due time (1 Peter 5: 5, 6), as he has exalted our Head and Forerunner.
-Phil.
-2: 8, 9
+Let us humble ourselves, therefore, under the mighty hand of God, that he may exalt us in due time (1 Peter 5: 5, 6), as he has exalted our Head and Forerunner.-Phil.
+2: 8, 9.

-This is indeed a wonderful message, and, as we come to the Word of God to inquire concerning our great high calling, we find the prophets all eloquent in proclaiming the grace [favor or blessing] that is come unto us (1 Peter 1: 10); while types, and parables, and hitherto dark sayings, now become luminous, shedding their light on the "narrow way" in which the anointed [Christ] company is called to run for the prize now disclosed to view.
+This is indeed a wonderful message, and, as we come to the Word of God to inquire concerning our great high calling. we find the prophets all eloquent in proclaiming the grace [favor or blessing] that is come unto us (1 Peter 1:10); while types, and parables, and hitherto dark sayings, now become luminous, shedding their light on the "narrow way" in which the anointed [Christ] company is called to run for the prize now disclosed to view.
 This was truly a mystery never before thought of-that God intends to raise up not only a deliverer, but a deliverer composed of many members.
 This is the "high calling" to which the consecrated believers of the Gospel age are privileged to attain.
-Jesus did not attempt to unfold it to the disciples while natural men, but waited until at Pentecost they were anointed-begotten to the new nature.
+Iesus did not attempt to unfold it to the disciples while natural men, but waited until at Pentecost they were anointed-begotten to the new nature.
 From Paul's explanation we know that none but "new creatures" can now appreciate or understand this high calling.
-He says: "We speak the wisdom of God in a mystery, even the hidden wisdom [plan] which God ordained before the world unto our glory; which none of the princes [chief ones] of this world knew; . . . as it is written, 'Eye hath not seen, nor ear heard, neither have entered into the heart of man, the things which God hath prepared for them that love him'; but God hath revealed them unto us by his Spirit."
-1 Cor.
-2: 6-14 that the Christ includes all anointed of the Spirit, he says: "For as many of you as have been baptized into Christ have put on Christ;. . .and if ye be Christ's then are YE [together with Jesus] Abraham's seed, and heirs, according to the promise" made to Abraham.
-(Verses 27, 29) Following up the same line of reasoning, he shows (Gal.
+He says: "We speak the wisdom of God in a mystery, even the hidden wisdom [plan] which God ordained before the world unto our glory; which none of the princes [chief ones] of this world knew; . . . as it is written, 'Eye hath not seen, nor ear heard, neither have entered into the heart of man, the things which God hath prepared for them that love him; 'but God hath revealed them unto us by his Spirit." -1 Cor.
+2:6-14.

+In his letter to the Galatians, Paul opens up the entire mystery, and shows how the Abrahamic covenant is to be fulfilled.
+He shows that the Law given to Israel did not interfere with the original covenant (Gal.
+3:15-18), and that the seed of Abraham which is to bless all nations is Christ.
+(Verse 16.)
+Then, carrying out the idea already alluded to, that the Christ includes all anointed of the Spirit, he says: "For as many of you as have been baptized into Christ have put on Christ;... and if ye be Christ's then are YE [together with Jesus] Abraham's seed, and heirs, according to the promise" made to Abraham.
+(Verses 27, 29.)
+Following up the same line of reasoning, he shows (Gal.
 4) that Abraham was a type of Jehovah, Sarah a type of the covenant or promise, and Isaac a type of Christ (head and body); and then adds, "We, brethren, as Isaac was, are the children of promise."
-(Verse 28) Thus the plan of God was hidden in types until the Gospel age began the development of the Christ.
+(Verse 28.)
+Thus the plan of God was hidden in types until the Gospel age began the development of the Christ.